kristjank/ark-go/README.md

 $> go get github.com/kristjank/ark-go
 ```
 ## How to get started?
 All ark-node services have available reponses have their struct representations.
 It's best to let the code do the speaking.
-Every class implementation has it's own test class method.
-So it's best to start learning by looking at actual test code.
+Every class implementation has it's own test class method. **So it's best to start learning by looking at actual test code**.

 ## Ark-GO Client init
 **First call should be network selection, so all settings can initialize from the peers before going into action.**